OlivierDeBouclans/2007-The-Tetrix/README.md

 #### Note

 As it was my first program, it’s of course full of terrible mistakes like memory loss (plus freeing local variables…) or awful design.
-Nonetheless the program is fully finished with highscore, option and even a graphical theme XD
+Nonetheless the program is fully finished with highscore, option and no bugs (or at least no obvious ones)

 ##Images